tayl0rt/meteor-leaderboard/README.md

 # meteor-leaderboard

+## Material tutorial

-Material design over a fun meteor tutorial available online.
+Material design over a fun meteor tutorial available online here -http://meteortips.com/first-meteor-tutorial/

+ Great tutorial in my opinion to get the beginnings of Meteor down.

+## Materialize

+Materialize is the css framework used and is available here - http://materializecss.com/

+Wonderful material design framework.

+### This is a boredom project.